 Sure, store bought guacamole is convenient.
 And yes it is nice when you don’t have to wait on your avocados to ripen.

-But the benefits of homemade guacamole are worth it, in my opinion.
+The benefits of homemade guacamole are worth the slight inconvenience of making it at home.
 When you make your own guacamole you can guarantee that it’s fresh and delicious.
 And you get to decide what goes in, and what stays out.

 How Long Does Homemade Guacamole Keep?

 When guacamole is exposed to oxygen it turns brown (oxidation).
-So if we want to keep the guacamole green, we just need to keep it away from oxygen.
+So if we want to keep the guacamole green, we just need to keep it away from oxygen (sounds simple enough, right?).